 - Multi Vertical Skills – The knowledge so built up, comes to use when working and switching from one vertical to another.
 Only the skills need to be transferred across the organization.
 A banking domain manager, who understands business, can easily take charge of a consumer goods company.

 - More Job Opportunities – more openings are available for MBA candidates than for the non-MBAs.
 It is very common to see the words – MBA preferred, in the job description.
-This is the norm even in the smaller companies.
+This is the norm even in smaller companies.

-- Job Candidate Differentiation – There are job opening where comparatively lesser years’ experience is asked from an MBA candidate for certain positions.
+- Job Candidate Differentiation – There are job openings where comparatively lesser years’ experience is asked from an MBA candidate for certain positions.
 This is indeed a high advantage and warrants the need for an MBA degree.